Jarius Bondoc

 Jarius Ymzon Bondoc is a Filipino investigative journalist.
 He is a long-time columnist for the Philippine Star's broadsheet and tabloid.

 Biography

 Bondoc was a martial law victim and a UP Sigma Kappa Pi alumnus.

 His op-ed articles, according to a Sandiganbayan decision, give a fair commentary on an issue that is imbued with the public interest.

-He hosts a radio program on DWIZ 882, apart from writing two columns for the Philippine Star and the Pilipino Star Ngayon.
+He hosts a Saturday radio program on DWIZ 882, apart from writing two columns for the Philippine Star and the Pilipino Star Ngayon.

 Following Bondoc's decades of fearless comments and exposés, death threats were reportedly sent to him and his family.